How to Set Up Alipay and WeChat Pay as a Foreign Tourist in China

 What Still Doesn't Work

-A few scenarios where mobile payment won't help:
+A few scenarios where WeChat Pay or Alipay won't help:

-- Hospital fees and large medical bills — hospitals prefer bank transfer or cash
+- Hospital fees and large medical bills — bank transfer or cash preferred

-- Some government services — require Chinese bank accounts
+- Some government services — require a Chinese bank account

-- Older rural businesses or personal sellers — some use a personal collection QR code (个人收款码) rather than a business terminal.
-These still accept WeChat Pay and Alipay scans normally, but the recipient receives funds into their WeChat Wallet balance (零钱) or Alipay balance rather than a business account.
-From your side the payment process is identical — just scan and pay.
+- Older rural businesses or personal sellers — some use a personal collection QR code (个人收款码) instead of a business terminal.
+You can still scan and pay with WeChat normally; the funds just land in their personal wallet balance instead of a business account.

 Tips for Using Mobile Payments in China

-- Scan vs. be scanned: Most cashiers will show you a QR code to scan.
-At some places, you show your payment QR code for them to scan.
-Both methods work with either app.
+- Scan vs. be scanned: Most cashiers show you a QR code to scan.
+Elsewhere, you'll show your own payment QR code for them to scan — both work whether you pay with WeChat or Alipay.

-- Subway and transit: Many metro systems now accept Alipay or WeChat Pay directly at the gates — no separate transit card needed.
+- Subway and transit: Most metro systems now accept WeChat Pay or Alipay directly at the gates.

 Setting up payments is one of the most important pre-trip tasks.
 The ChinaReady app walks you through the full setup with screenshots and links — download the app to get early access.